vmware-tanzu/application-accelerator-samples/where-for-dinner/README.md

 * State (Redis)
 * Security (oAuth and Tanzu AppSSO)

-Along with Spring Cloud Stream, CloudEvents and KNative eventing are supported as an alternative deployment option with a small change in application dependencies (but no source code changes).
+Along with Spring Cloud Stream, CloudEvents and Knative eventing are supported as an alternative deployment option with a small change in application dependencies (but no source code changes).
 This alternative deployment method also supports KNatvie scale to zero as well as auto scaling.

 The default application configuration supports static out of the box data sets; however, is also contains options to configure alternative data sources.
 Lastly, the asynchronous messaging model supports the ability to add applications to the extend functionality.